 As we mentioned already, health insurance covers a wide range of medical expenses, from basic doctor visits to longer hospital stays, plus prescription drugs and durable medical equipment.
-So, what doesn’t health insurance cover?
+Amongst the things to consider when choosing a health insurance plan is asking what doesn’t health insurance cover?
 Most plans will not cover elective or cosmetic procedures, beauty treatments, and services or prescriptions determined as investigational or experimental.

 To find out what your health insurance covers — including things like mental health care, inpatient and outpatient services, chiropractic and dental care — check your Coverage Manual.
 If you have a Wellmark Blue Cross and Blue Shield health plan, you can do this online through myWellmark®.
 Sign up for free Opens New Window in minutes or simply log in today.